filecoin-project/FIPs/FIPS/fip-XXX.md

 Unfortunately, `self_destruct` transfers funds in a non-standard way.
 I.e., it doesn't send a message, it just implicitly transfers the funds.
 This means:

-1. This transfer won't show up in traces (although this could be changed).
+1. This transfer won't show up in traces.
+This is fixable without a FIP, but adds some complexity to parsing traces.
-2. It won't automatically create the beneficiary, unlike a normal `send`.
-Changing this is difficult as we don't want `self_destruct` to ever implicitly execute code.
-However, as-is, it's a foot-gun.
+2. It won't automatically create the beneficiary, unlike a normal `send` (requires a FIP to fix).
+This is a foot-gun because it behaves differently from how `send` currently behaves.
-3. It adds unnecessary complexity.
-We already have a mechanism for transferring funds, why have another.
-4. If we ever decide to implement some mechanism whereby actors can execute code whenever they receive funds, this syscall, as currently implemented, could pose an issue.
+3. If we ever decide to implement some mechanism whereby actors can execute code whenever they receive funds, this syscall, as currently implemented, could pose an issue.
+E.g., it might cause reentrency on self-destruct.

+We could fix the first two issues instead of removing the beneficiary and there may be ways to work around the third issue.
+However, that would add unnecessary complexity.
+This complexity is _unnecessary_ as there's already a way to transfer funds (the `send` syscall).

+Instead, this FIP proposed to fix this issue by reducing complexity: the `self_destruct` syscall will be responsible for deleting the actor and that's it.
+Sending away funds will be the responsibility of the actor.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Filecoin implementations. -->